Skip to content

 The "Validate Rows" button at the bottom left of the RDE form should be clicked prior to clicking the "Save Rows" button.
 Row validation will ensure that each of the rows that have been created have the required information to successfully create an Archival Object.
 Validate rows until any/all errors have been resolved.

-The RDE form will not save your work as you are going.
+!!! warning The RDE form will not save your work as you are going.
 You cannot close out of the pop up window and come back later to continue, and if you are logged out of the application prior to clicking Save Rows your work may be lost.
 Do not wait until you have created dozens of rows to save.
 Save early, and save often.

 Spreadsheet Bulk Import